 Post doctoral fellows will be evaluated based on the application, graduate academic training, practicum experience, and professional goals and aspirations.
 The program is nondiscriminatory in nature and avoids actions that would restrict program access on grounds that are irrelevant to success in a post doctoral fellowship or the profession of psychology.
 Applicants with disabilities are encouraged to apply and to contact the training director regarding individual needs.
-The program will avoid recruiting or selecting fellow candidates who might have a multiple role relationships with the site staff where conflicts of interest are detrimental to the fellow.
 The post doctoral fellowship is committed to upholding the APA Ethical Principles and Code of Conduct.